Getting Started

 )

-Exporting to pandas
+Exporting to pandas¶

 Warning

-does not install of pandas
+Installing pyTRIS does not install of pandas as a dependency, and as

-such the user must ensure that pandas
+such the user must ensure that pandas is installed in their environment

 for the following examples to work.

-Many data analysis processes in Python involve the use of pandas
+Many data analysis processes in Python involve the use of pandas and its

-objects.
-With this in mind, pyTRIS
+DataFrame objects.
+With this in mind, pyTRIS offers a direct way of

-, this method directly returns a
+For daily_reports and annual_reports, this method directly returns a

-, like so:
+DataFrame, like so:

 from pytris import API